codeclimate/codeclimate-rubocop/config/contents/lint/flip_flop.md

-This cop looks for uses of flip-flop operator based on the Ruby Style Guide.
+Looks for uses of flip-flop operator based on the Ruby Style Guide.

 Here is the history of flip-flops in Ruby.